Rockstar co-founder Dan Houser is leaving the company

 "After an extended break beginning in the spring of 2019, Dan Houser, Vice President, Creative at Rockstar Games, will be leaving the company.
 Dan Houser’s last day will be March 11, 2020," the filing says.
 "We are extremely grateful for his contributions.
 Rockstar Games has built some of the most critically acclaimed and commercially successful game worlds, a global community of passionate fans and an incredibly talented team, which remains focused on current and future projects."

-A Rockstar rep said that Houser's brother and Rockstar co-founder Sam Houser's role at the company has not changed.
 More information may be revealed on Thursday, when Take-Two makes its quarterly financial call.
+I've reached out to Rockstar for comment and will update if I receive a reply.